haihala/whoops-all-grapplers/docs/tasks/before_locals_test/before_locals_test.md

   - Frame data makes sense (currently hard to combo)
   - Kunai
     - Allow speed control with forward/back input (item, rocket fins)
-    - Add a mechanic to recover lost Kunais (item, boomerang)
+    - Add a mechanic to recover lost Kunais
+      - (item, boomerang?)
         - On hit?
         - Upgrade that does it on block
         - Later on make them drop to the ground instead of auto-recovering
           - Or at least add an item to do that
+      - EX move recovers all Kunais for a bar